Layr-Labs/eigenlayer-contracts/docs/core/EigenPodManager.md

 *Effects*:
 * Sets `hasRestaked = true`
+* Sets the pod's `nonBeaconChainETHBalanceWei` to 0 (only incremented in the fallback function)
 * Updates the pod's most recent withdrawal timestamp to the current time
 * See [DelayedWithdrawalRouter.createDelayedWithdrawal](#delayedwithdrawalroutercreatedelayedwithdrawal)